Seabreg/Espionage/README.md

-# Espionage
-A Network Packet and Traffic Interceptor For Linux.
-Sniff All Network Traffic.
+# Espionage - A Network Packet and Traffic Interceptor For Linux.